 Community developers know inherently that the quality of social relationships is essential for solidarity building and successful community initiatives.
 Friendships, trust, and the willingness to share some resources are integral to collective action.
 Community developers build intuitively on these relationships.
 Social scientists view these relationships as a form of capital.
-Social capital is that set of resources intrinsic to social relations and includes trust. norms, and networks.
-It is often correlated with confidence in public institutions, civic engagement, selfreliant economic development, and community well-being and happiness.
+Social capital is that set of resources intrinsic to social relations and includes trust, norms, and networks.
+It is often correlated with confidence in public institutions, civic engagement, selfand reliant economic development, overall community well-being and happiness.